Beijing workers hold U.S. executive captive at factory over pay

 BEIJING (Reuters) - A U.S. executive held captive by workers in his Beijing factory since Friday said the dispute that has kept him behind the plant’s barred windows was a misunderstanding over pay.

-The workers’ demands followed rumours that the entire plant was being closed, though Starnes said no more layoffs were planned.
+The workers’ demands followed rumors that the entire plant was being closed, though Starnes said no more layoffs were planned.

 “We never had that intention.
 They were never told they were going to lose their jobs,” Starnes told Reuters on Tuesday.